 Dr. Marian Betz, spokesperson for the American Federation for Aging Research, emphasizes the need for senior citizens to continue being involved in their community and to keep as mobile and socially engaged as possible.
 Family members are asked to look for opportunities for their aging loved one to get involved in activities at a local senior center, exercise programs, volunteering, etc.

-Heaven at Home Senior Care provides a practical solution: safe, dependable transportation and accompaniment services, allowing seniors the freedom to continue to come and go as they wish, without placing themselves or others in harm’s way.
+Heaven at Home Senior Care, a trusted provider of senior care in Frisco and the nearby areas, provides a practical solution: safe, dependable transportation and accompaniment services, allowing seniors the freedom to continue to come and go as they wish, without placing themselves or others in harm’s way.
 We pay attention to each senior’s preferred agenda to arrive at desired destinations, allowing the senior to remain in full control over when and where to go.
-Contact us at 866-381-0500 to learn more about why we are a leader in Dallas home care.
+Contact us at 866-381-0500 to learn more about why we are a leader in senior care in Frisco and the nearby areas.